wolves/thesis-phoenix/README.md

   <tr><td><h4>Caveats</h4></td></tr>
   <tr>
     <td>
-      Thesis is currently considered <em>Alpha-quality</em>, but is in production on several websites, including <a href="https://infinite.red">Infinite Red</a>.
-The API is unstable and changing but we are committed to providing a clear upgrade path and documentation.
+      Thesis is currently considered <em>Beta-quality</em>, but is in production on several websites, including <a href="https://infinite.red">Infinite Red</a>.
+The API is largely stable and we are committed to providing a clear upgrade path and documentation.
     </td>
   </tr>
 </table>